 speaker

-Marissa Lobo
+Marisa Lobo

-Analyst, UBS (on behalf of Doug Harder)
+UBS Analyst (on behalf of Doug Harder)

 Hi, thanks.
-It's Marissa Lobo on for Doug.
+It's Marisa Lobo on for Doug.
 I was hoping you could speak to us a little more about the relative attractiveness of non-QM versus home equity today and how the securitization and financing markets compare.

 speaker